Object Storage uses the following components to deliver high availability, high durability, and high concurrency:

 Proxy servers use a shared-nothing architecture and can be scaled as needed based on projected workloads.
-A minimum of two proxy servers should be deployed for redundancy.
+A minimum of two proxy servers should be deployed behind a separately-managed load balancer.
 If one proxy server fails, the others take over.

-A ring represents a mapping between the names of entities stored on disks and their physical locations.
+A ring represents a mapping between the names of entities stored in the cluster and their physical locations on disks.
 There are separate rings for accounts, containers, and objects.
-When other components need to perform any operation on an object, container, or account, they need to interact with the appropriate ring to determine their location in the cluster.
+When components of the system need to perform an operation on an object, container, or account, they need to interact with the corresponding ring to determine the appropriate location in the cluster.

 The ring maintains this mapping using zones, devices, partitions, and replicas.
 Each partition in the ring is replicated, by default, three times across the cluster, and partition locations are stored in the mapping maintained by the ring.
-The ring is also responsible for determining which devices are used for handoff in failure scenarios.
+The ring is also responsible for determining which devices are used as handoffs in failure scenarios.

 Data can be isolated into zones in the ring.
-Each partition replica is guaranteed to reside in a different zone.
+Each partition replica will try to reside in a different zone.
 A zone could represent a drive, a server, a cabinet, a switch, or even a data center.